linuxkit/linuxkit/docs/packages.md

 you should be able to build a LinuxKit package.

 All official LinuxKit packages are:
-- Enabled with multi-arch manifests to work on multiple architectures.
+- Enabled with multi-arch indexes to work on multiple architectures.
 - Derived from well-known sources for repeatable builds.
 - Built with multi-stage builds to minimise their size.